coderAditya12/MERN-blog/frontend/README.md

 21.**delete account**:- account deleted feature added.once the account is deleted user can't regain it's account. user need to sign up again

+22.**admin functionality**:- admin functionality has beed added. in which admin can create post on create post route.loading effect has been added into update button.